luci/recipes-py/README.recipes.md

   * bucket_name - The bucket that configures the builder.
   * builder_name - Name of the builder to trigger.
   * properties - Dict with properties to pass to the triggered build.
+  * real_build - Bool flag indicates if led should trigger a real Buildbucket build for the led job (rather than a raw swarming task).
 ### *recipe_modules* / [legacy\_annotation](/recipe_modules/legacy_annotation)

 [DEPS](/recipe_modules/legacy_annotation/__init__.py#7): [cipd](#recipe_modules-cipd), [context](#recipe_modules-context), [step](#recipe_modules-step)